 Our raw materials’ quality and origin are crucial aspects.
-We harvest our wood in Quebec and transform it in our plant in Kamouraska.
+We harvest our wood in Quebec and Vancouver and transform it in our plant in Kamouraska.
 We perform all steps along the way and therefore control the end result’s constancy and quality.

 Torrefied wood is obtained by heating (baking) the product at high temperature to lower its internal humidity (by 6 to 8%), conferring it excellent dimensional stability for interior use.
 However, when it comes to outer applications, the product grays and cracks quickly.
 We don’t sell torrefied wood.

 Charred wood is processed through a dryer and then stabilized to obtain the ideal level of humidity for exterior and interior use.
 Its surface is then charred, protecting it against weathering and UV rays.
 Furthermore, our charring and brushing techniques produce superb textures and hues.

 You will receive a detailed installation guide for interior and exterior cladding.
 (The interior installation guide will be ready shortly.)

 Charred wood is a living product.
 For example, the Crocodile’s coal surface naturally protects wood fibers from wear – it will remain black, fading a little over time.
 A few weeks in, the colour will stabilize.
 As for other finishes such as Jaguar, Cape Cod and Brooklyn, the fiber ages beautifully and develops a singular patina.
 You can either let the wood grain naturally acquire its patina or oil the cladding when you judge fit.